tkonopka/chsk/packages/core/README.md

 # @chsk/core

-`@chsk/core` is the foundation of a data visualization framework for React.
+`@chsk/core` is a data visualization framework for React.
 It provides tools for customizable, extendable, and dynamic story-telling with data.

 The framework relies on [react](https://www.npmjs.com/package/react) for managing state and